fpgaprince/rtd/docs/source/advance.rst

 the pointer on the other hand often is a BCD counter value.
-Passing multi value across domain has risks of skew? not arriving at the same time. mis-clocking a pointer value will mess up the flag calculations.

-to mitigate this, we convert the BCD counter value to its Gray Code Equivalent.
-Gray Code increments / changes one bit at a time.
+Passing multi value across domain has risks of skew? not arriving at the same time. mis-clocking a pointer value will mess up the flag calculations. to mitigate this, we convert the BCD counter value to its Gray Code equivalent (Gray Code increments / changes one bit at a time).
 Therefore while the number is "incrementing" only one bit is changing at a time.. which is like sending a single bit across the domain.

 this gray code counter value is now used to determine the FIFO state and whether we can write/read.

+While we explained how the FIFO works, I did not really mention where it's used.
+FIFO can be used to buffer ethernet frames.
+It can also be used to buffer video or image frames.
+FIFO are generally used to buffer data and for passing data across different clock domains.
+You can think of both as similar to passing data across clock domains too.

+Ethernet and video frames may not be operating at the fastest clock rate, but their data width is wide!
+Their data is large trun

+In all cases, it operates in the same manner.